nojronatron/BF-BMX/README.md

 - Use `CTRL` + `C` to _stop the server_.
 The BFBMX Server Service _will no longer listen for incoming data_ until it is restarted (this is a good reason to stop the Desktop Monitor(s) and probably Winlink Express, too).
 - Use the scroll bar or a mouse wheel to scroll up and down the console window to review historical log detail.
 - The console window can be changed in size to fit your needs without interrupting the server service in any way.
-- Most information written to the console window will be informational and prefixed with `info`.
-- `warn` and `error` messages will be colored yellow or red, respectively.
-Pay attention to these and prepare to review the log files and originating Winlink Messages for possible issues.
 - Occasional log entries will display the server Hostname, IP Address(es), and HTTP Port.
 - If the Console Window ever "disappears" that means the server service is no longer running and you will want to [restart it](#run-the-server-service).